 Writing Results: The student's performance in writing is indicated as being within one of four levels of performance for each criterion: Ideas, Organization, Language Use, and Conventions.
-"Not enough evidence" is indicated when the student did not complete enough work on the assessment to allow us to determine a performance level or when the writing was indecipherable or written in a language other than the language of the assessment.
+"Not enough evidence" is indicated when the student did not complete enough work on the assessment to allow us to determine a performance level or when the writing was indecipherable.
 "Not enough evidence" is also indicated for the "Conventions" criterion when the student used a scribe adaptation since the writing would not reflect the student's independent use of conventions.
 A description of the student's writing performance for each criterion is provided.
-The analytic rubric that was used to score the student's writing can be found at http://plans.ednet.ns.ca/grade6/documents.
+The analytic rubric that was used to score the student's writing can be found at http://plans.ednet.ns.ca/grade8/documents.